XGBoost4J-Spark Tutorial

 With a newly created StringIndexer instance:

-1. we set input column, i.e. the column containing String-typed label
+1. we set input column, i.e. the column containing String-typed label.

-2. we set output column, i.e. the column to contain the Double-typed label.
+2. we set output column, i.e. the column containing the Double-typed label.

 3. Then we fit StringIndex with our input DataFrame rawInput, so that Spark internals can get information like total number of distinct values, etc.